deshanadesai/VQA-DataAugmentation/Comments.md

 Experiments To Do:

+To run today:

 * Add converse substitution to Language Only augmentation
 * Multiple word substitutions.
+* Do some paraphrasing for known question types.

 * How many <OBJ> / Color of <OBJ> - question substitution with hypernym doubt.
 * Language augment other methods.
 * Change all augmentation methods to fit the same vocab.